Today, I want to argue how meaning and virtue provide lasting, sustainable happiness.

 Consuming drugs, watching TV, spending time around vapid people, and doing similar activities builds nothing.
 You’re not pursuing your values, adhering to your virtues, or seeking to create a better world.
 You’re consuming, and consumption only leads to waste.

-Therefore, to be happy, you have to fight for what is meaningful and productive.
-By pursuing your values, you have will ensure your long-term stability:
+By pursuing your values, you will ensure your long-term stability:

 - Your happiness will be stable and based on what you can change.